 Apple's macOS is a secure operating system, and at the heart of its security is your password: you will need this whenever you install new software or make changes to macOS via System Preferences, usually when logging in (unless you log into your Mac with an Apple Watch) and sometimes when deleting important files.
 But what do you do if you've lost or forgotten the password, or it doesn't work?
 Don't panic.
 In this article we're going to look at how to recover a lost Mac password.

 On a related note, if your Mac is asking you for your iCloud login, or Apple ID, then read about what to do if you forget your Apple ID password.
 Alternatively, if you have forgotton the password to the admin account on your Mac you may also find this article helpful: How to change the admin password on a Mac as it includes some additional methods.
+We also have How to find a password on a Mac.

 Get a password hint